ms-iot/content/Lightning.md

 ---

 # New Lightning Functionality
-In addition to fundamental Windows support for the Intel Galileo Gen 1 and Gen 2, we are pleased to announce performance improvements for I/O.
+In addition to fundamental Windows support for the Intel Galileo Gen 1 and Gen 2, we are pleased to announce performance improvements for I/O on both platforms.
 These performance improvements, called **Lightning**, represent a re-architecture of the user mode/kernel driver model for pin hardware I/O in Windows.
 As a programmer you access the pins exactly the same.
 The response time is improved for you.